What is the Community Helpers Program?

-The Community Helpers Program (CHP) is a free program that has been designed to increase the knowledge of the participants and the feeling of support provided by the professional community while increasing the awareness of the professional community of the existence of Community Helpers.
+The Community Helpers Program (CHP) is a free program that has been designed to increase the knowledge of the participants and the support provided by the professional community.

 The CHP finds “natural helpers”, individuals whom youth seek and talk to when they have a problem, issue, or mental health concern.
-These helpers can be anyone associated with youth such as friends, teammates, coaches, neighbours, parents, teachers, etc. The CHP identifies and works with these helpers to strengthen their natural abilities with training, connecting them with resources, and providing ongoing support.
-CHP teaches helpers a wide variety of skills including the helping skill, handling a crisis, how to set limits, self-care, communication, active listening skills, and much more.
+These helpers can be anyone associated with youth such as friends, teammates, coaches, neighbors, parents, teachers, etc. The CHP identifies and works with these participants to strengthen their natural abilities with training, connecting them with resources, and providing ongoing support.
+CHP teaches helpers a wide variety of skills including: the helping skill, handling crisis, how to set limits, self-care, communication, active listening skills, and much more.
 Participants will receive a certificate upon completion of the program.

 The helpers do not become therapists or counsellors but better equipped to cope and help solve problems youth and themselves, may face.

 · Increased knowledge and skills of participating Community Helpers